-This document provides a description of the electropolishing procedures performed by Terra Universal.
+This document provides a description of the electropolishing (EP) procedures performed by Terra Universal.
 It also specifies a series of criteria for evaluating the integrity and cleanliness of the electropolished surfaces.
-Because these electropolishing procedures are followed on all work performed by Terra Universal, the results may be understood as indicative of standard Terra Universal electropolishing, and the specified evaluation criteria may be used as acceptance standards for work performed by Terra Universal.
+Because these electropolishing procedures are followed on all work performed by Terra, the results may be understood as indicative of standard Terra electropolishing, and the specified evaluation criteria may be used as acceptance standards for work performed by Terra.

 Prior to electropolishing, parts are mechanically prepared to ensure optimal results.
 All welds are ground, deburred, and inspected to ensure that all seams are free of pockets or gaps.
 Finally, selected surfaces are mechanically buffed to a smooth finish.

 Next, the part is fitted with electrodes, immersed in an electrolyte solution, and subjected to a direct electrical current.
-During this electrolytic process, the metallic surface of the the anodic part is removed ion by ion, yielding a nickel and chromium-rich surface free of microscopic “peaks” or “valleys” that could lead to metal fatigue or contamination.
-Optimal results depend on careful control over the current density, the precise chemical composition of the electrolytic solution, and the temperature and agitation of the bath, and the duration of current exposure.
+During this electrolytic process, the metallic surface of the anodic part (in this case, stainless steel) is preferentially dissolved ion by ion, yielding a nickel- and chromium-rich surface that protects against metal fatigue or contamination.
+Optimal results depend on careful control over the current density, the precise chemical composition of the electrolytic solution, the temperature and agitation of the bath, and the duration of current exposure.

 Unlike mechanically finished stainless steel, electropolished surfaces feature no fine directional lines and hence offer less friction and surface drag.
-The chromium-rich surface offers excellent light reflection, yielding a bright, smooth and uniform polish.
+The chromium-rich surface results in excellent light reflection, yielding a bright, smooth and uniform polish.
+The images below illustrate the visual difference between EP and non-EP stainless steel surfaces:

 A. Material Selection